Internet Memory Foundation: History

 The non-profit institution European Archive Foundation was incorporated in 2004 in Amsterdam.

 An announcement at the opening of the Cross Media Week in Amsterdam during September 2006 included a quote from Brewster Kahle, who founded the Internet Archive.

 Julien Masanès was its first director.

 Operating from Amsterdam and Paris, it said it would make freely accessible public domain collections and web archives.

 Masanès, previously at the Bibliothèque nationale de France, edited a book on Web archiving in 2007.

 The Paris organization is called Internet Memory Research, which operates a service known as ArchiveTheNet.

 In December 2010, the Foundation changed its name to Internet Memory Foundation to express its goal of preserving internet content for current and future generations.

 The foundation had many partners, including cultural institutions and research institutions who collaborated on its web archiving projects.
 These partners included UK National Archives, the Max Planck Institute, Technische Universität Berlin, University of Southampton, and the Institut Mines-Télécom.
 The foundation was also a member of the International Internet Preservation Consortium.

+After its dissolution, its data was donated to Arquivo.pt.